 • “He takes ownership of his responsibilities”. (also read: Don’t Assume They Own it!)

 These most-marketable field managers also tend to be quite wealthy.
 In addition to possessing a wealth of knowledge about the industry (which they are often willing to share), they are usually compensated well too.
-A high-quality Superintendent will rarely have to worry about finding offers, for such managers are always in high demand.
+A high-quality superintendent will rarely have to worry about finding offers, for such managers are always in high demand.

-One indication that a superintendent candidate falls into this category is that his planning, communication and execution skills are exhibited not only on a project, but also in his daily life.
+One indication that a superintendent candidate falls into this category is that his planning, communication, and execution skills are exhibited not only on a project but also in his daily life.
 They are true leaders by servanthood, and those around them notice it.

 Another one of Benjamin Franklin’s famous quotes is, “Do not fear mistakes.
 You will know failure.
 Continue to reach out.”
-Franklin was known as a scientist and inventor, and while many of his early pursuits concluded in failure, he learned from these mistakes, in the hope of overcoming his weaknesses with self-discipline.
+Franklin was known as a scientist and inventor, and while many of his early pursuits concluded in failure, he learned from these mistakes in the hope of overcoming his weaknesses with self-discipline.

-If you are not currently achieving your career goals as a Superintendent, we are always available to help you with a career plan.
+If you are not currently achieving your career goals as a superintendent, we are always available to help you with a career plan.

-Until then, be healthy, wealthy and wise,
+Until then, be healthy, wealthy, and wise,

 Suzanne Breistol